fpetrot/nucleo/README.md

 #### Conception

-This component is based on a few registers : between others, there is one to store the configuration mode, one to store the Output data ( ODR ) , and one to store the Input data ( IDR ).
-The last one is automaticly updated when the value of a pin is changed.
-Especially, it happens when a writing in ODR register changes the pin value.
+This component checks that the mode configuration is correct before writing the Output Data Register (ODR). `gpio_thread` waits for an event happenning on this GPIO pins.
+When the event is notified, this thread will check the value pins and the corresponding data is written in the Input Data Register (IDR).
+Especially, this happens when ODR triggers a change on a pin, modifying IDR at the same time.

-Its behaviour was mainly validated with basic components like a LED or a button.
-Those components were connected to different pins.
-Therefore, when the led's pin value changed, this were printing its statut showing that output functionnalities were working.
-The same was made with input functionnalities and the button.
+The writing to the Output Data Register was tested using the led component and the switch, to turn the led on or off when a key is pressed.
+The reading feature was tested using the led component and gpio-tester component, which alternatively (each 10 seconds, using `wait(10, SC_SEC)` in SystemC) switches a pin to true or false.
+The led state is updated depending on the pin value which is read.
+The result is that the led blinks with a period of 10 seconds.

 ### Timer